CameronLonsdale/MTP/README.md

-# Many Time Pad - Interactive
+# Many-Time Pad Interactive

-Keys in One Time Pad encryption (OTP) should only be used once, when they get reused we can do a Many Time Pad Attack.
+Keys in One-time pad encryption (OTP) should only be used once, when they get reused we can do a Many-time pad attack.

 MTP Interactive uses automated cryptanalysis to present a partial decryption which can be solved interactively.